-- (9) Structures to Ensure That the Duties of Audit & Supervisory Board Members Are Executed Effectively - 1) The Executive Director, President holds regular meetings with Audit & Supervisory Board Members in order to exchange opinions regarding the improvement of the audit environment for Audit & Supervisory Board Members, and promote mutual understanding. - 2) To ensure the effectiveness of auditing activities, Directors are responsible for ensuring that there is close cooperation between Audit & Supervisory Board Members and the Office of Internal Audit. - (10) Structures to Ensure the Reliability of Financial Reporting Activities In order to ensure the reliability of financial reporting, the Company and its subsidiaries and affiliates have established a structure to operate appropriately, and to improve and evaluate internal controls governing the preparation of financial reports, in accordance with the Financial Instruments and Exchange Act and other relevant laws and regulations. - (11) Basic Stance on Measures to Prevent Interaction with "Antisocial Groups" - 1) The Company strictly prohibits any activity or interaction with "antisocial groups" which may threaten public order or present a danger to the general public.
+- (9) Structures to Ensure the Efficiency of Auditing Activities - 1) The Executive Director President holds regular meetings with auditors in order to exchange opinions regarding the condition of auditing activities and how to improve them. - 2) To ensure the effectiveness of auditing activities, Directors are responsible for ensuring that there is close cooperation between Corporate Auditors and the Office of Internal Audit. - (10) Structures to Ensure the Reliability of Financial Reporting Activities In order to ensure the reliability of financial reporting, the Company and its affiliate companies have established a structure to operate appropriately, and to improve and evaluate internal controls governing preparation of financial reports in accordance with the Financial Instruments and Exchange Law and other relevant regulations. - (11) Basic Stance on Measures to Prevent Interaction with "Antisocial Groups" - 1) The Company strictly prohibits any activity or interaction with "antisocial groups" which may threaten public order or present a danger to the general public.
 The Company shall be resolute in avoiding any such contact, and will under no circumstances give in to unreasonable demands or pressure from any such group. - 2) In order to ensure that no such relationships or activities arise, a section of the General Affairs Division has been assigned specifically to cooperate with police, corporate lawyers and other outside organizations to combat the influence of corporate racketeers.
 This division will collect relevant information on a daily basis and establish a system to deal with unexpected incidents involving such groups.